gsileno/pneu/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

-always valid guidelines:

-* keep the source code simple, readable with few comments
-* hopefully no documentation required
-* make tests for each component